EducationShinyAppTeam/rLocker/README.md

 rlocker
 =======

-Used to add Learning Locker xAPI support for Shiny Applications.
+Used to add Learning Locker xAPI support to Shiny Applications.

 Installation
 ------------